dwmkerr/ai-developer-guide/docs/setup.md

 | `/aidg-review --target <branch>` | Review against a different target branch |
 | `/aidg-review --pr <PR_ID>` | Review a GitHub PR including comments and files |

-If you have the repo cloned, install slash commands like so:
+Install slash commands like so:

 ```bash
 # Create commands directory in your project, or for your user.